Ulises961/finalProject/README.md

 4. Right click on the project -> Build path -> Configure build path...
 5. Go to Libraries -> Click on classpath -> Add External Jars... -> Add the file "servlet-api.jar" from lib directory inside the Apache Tomcat folder
 6. Update Maven dependencies by Rigth click on the project -> maven -> update project.
 This opens a window where one can confirm the update of dependencies.
+7. Go inside each java servlet and change the postgres variables USER and PWD to that of your postgres user, finally change DB_URL as necessary.

 --- You're ready now to build your Web Application using Java and Tomcat! ---